-An exhilarating cliff-top trail that explores hidden coves and wonderful harbors and reveals new vistas around every headland of the rugged Yorkshire coastline.
+An exhilarating clifftop trail that explores hidden coves and wonderful harbours and reveals new vistas around every headland of the rugged Yorkshire coastline.
 Steeped in the region’s rich seafaring history, this wonderful coastal trail can be completed in just four days.

 The icons below highlight the distance, difficulty and theme of this itinerary.